 Listen to excerpts from other performances of the pieces in this concert:

-Saturday 7th December 2019, 7.30pm
+Saturday 11th December 2021, 7.30pm

 St Andrew's Hall

 conducted by Matthew Andrews

 TICKETS WILL GO ON SALE FOR THIS CONCERT VERY SOON